White House welcomes Syria peace talks in Geneva

-ABOARD AIR FORCE ONE (Reuters) - The United States welcomes peace talks on Syria in Geneva but there are challenges ahead for the task of forming a transitional governing body in that country, a White House spokesman said on Monday.
+ABOARD AIR FORCE ONE, Nov 25 (Reuters) - The United States welcomes peace talks on Syria in Geneva but there are challenges ahead for the task of forming a transitional governing body in that country, a White House spokesman said on Monday.

 “The United States has long made clear that there is no military solution to the violence in Syria,” White House spokesman Josh Earnest told reporters traveling with President Barack Obama.